knpuniversity/stripe/knpu/ep2-subscriptions/stripe-events-webhook.md

 that event to *us*, instead of us needing to fetch it from them.

-Here's the next goal: setup a route and controller on our site that's capable of handling webhooks and doing different things in our system when different events types happen.
+Here's the next goal: setup a route and controller on our site that's capable of handling webhooks and doing different things in our system when different event types happen.